Certain items are not permitted in your checked and carry-on baggage.

 In some cases, items used to knit, stitch or crochet can fall under this restriction.
 Many knitting needles and crochet hooks are blunt enough to fall outside this particular provision.

 Airport officials are within their right to confiscate knitting needles and other handcraft items if they deem that the items in question can potentially fall within the sharp objects provision.

 |Blunt Instruments||Blunt objects capable of being used to cause serious injury when used to hit.|

 |Explosives and incendiary substances||Explosives and incendiary substances and devices capable, or appearing capable, of being used to cause serious injury or to pose a threat to the safety of aircraft.|

 Information on security restrictions for baggage when travelling from Iceland, within or from Europe may be found on the European Commission (EC) website.
 Information on security restrictions for baggage when travelling from the US may be found on the US Transportation Security website.

 We must show consideration for the space and security of all of our passengers, so please note that our personnel are not required to accommodate any large carry-on baggage such as framed pictures.

-Oversized baggage will be stowed in the baggage compartment of the aeroplane with a bag tag on according to its destination.
+All over-sized baggage will be stowed in the baggage compartment of the airplane with a bag tag on according to its destination.

 LAGs are any gels, pastes, lotions, liquid/solid mixtures, or the contents of any pressurized containers.
 Examples of LAGs include, but are not limited to, alcoholic beverages, toothpastes, hair gel, beverages, soups, syrups, perfume, shaving foam, aerosols, and other items of similar consistency.

-The combined volume of LAGs cannot exceed 1 litre (1 quart).
-The LAGs must be presented in one transparent resealable plastic bag of a capacity not exceeding 1 litre.
+The combined volume of LAGs cannot exceed 1 liter (1 quart).
+The LAGs must be presented in one transparent resealable plastic bag of a capacity not exceeding 1 liter.